nix-community/ethereum.nix/README.md

 ### Docs

-To build the docs locally, run `docs-build`.
+To build the docs locally, run `docs build`.
 The output will be inside of `./result`.

-Run `docs-serve` to serve the docs locally (after building them previously).
+Run `docs serve` to serve the docs locally (after building them previously).
 You can edit the docs in `./docs`.

 ### Running tests